exercism/javascript/concepts/closures/about.md

 1. **Function-scope**: These are variables declared within a function using the `var` keyword.
 1. **Block-scope**: These are variables declared within a block (`{...}`) using the `let` and `const` keywords.

 In practice, a closure often occurs when a function (or block) uses a variable from an outer scope.
-In JavaScript this is supported transparently, so closures are often used without specific reference.
+In JavaScript, this is supported transparently, so closures are often used without specific reference.

 ### Function-scope